ShowcaseSoftwareLtd/showcase-workshop-apis/html-zip/README.md

 - If subfolders are included in your web content, references to content must use relative paths (e.g. `<script language='javascript' src='lib/jquery.js'>`).

-- As with showcase menu screens, active fields or buttons should be kept away from the ‘dead zones’ of the viewport along the bottom edge and in the top right corner.
+- As with showcase menu screens, active fields or buttons should be kept away from the ‘dead zones’ of the top left, top right and bottom left corner.

 - The orientation of the .zip’s appearance needs to be consistent with the orientation of the showcase – e.g., an HTML page cannot appear portrait within a landscape showcase, and vice versa.